nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 - Smart mode measures how much of the announced torrent can be reused.
 It no longer asks TVDB or TVMaze for the season episode count.

-There is no database migration.
+v0.16.0 has no application database to migrate. v1.0.0 creates a SQLite database automatically to preserve Prowlarr discovery progress across restarts.
+You do not need to install a database service or add database settings to `config.yaml`.

 Existing torrent data does not need to move if the new import destination points to the same location.
+Import plans remain in memory, and imports remain synchronous.
+The database does not resume interrupted imports.

 ## Before you start